 Older beginner advice often made the tank look like the main project: wash the gravel, arrange the plants, let the water clear, then add fish.
 The better lesson is less glamorous.
 The filter’s bacteria are the project.

 A new tank should not be stocked heavily at once.
 Beneficial bacteria need time to grow, and waste spikes happen when fish load rises faster than the biological filter can process it.
-Adding fish gradually reduces the chance of ammonia and nitrite trouble while the bacteria population catches up.
+The RSPCA puts the rule plainly: do not add large numbers of fish at any one time, because gradual introduction lets the filtration bacteria slowly adapt.
+Adding just a few fish at a time reduces the chance of ammonia and nitrite trouble while the bacteria population catches up.

 Feeding also needs a reset.
 Overfeeding is a common trigger for new-tank ammonia spikes because uneaten food decomposes into nitrogen waste.
 During cycling, feeding less reduces the load on the system.
 Your fish still need food, but the tank does not need a generous buffet while its filter is immature.